Using a CRM (customer relationship management) platform is pretty much standard practice—91% of businesses with more than 10 employees use one.

 Their goal is to keep the customer on board (through customer retention and customer satisfaction initiatives) and delight them so much that they refer friends, family, or colleagues (which we consider the loyalty stage of the life cycle).

-We visualize the CRM lifecycle as an infinite loop, as loyal customers are those that become advocates for our brand.
+We visualize the CRM lifecycle as an infinite loop, as loyal customers are those who become advocates for our brand.
 They refer other customers and become part of the “reach” stages for those new customers.

 How to implement CRM in 8 steps